denoland/manual/tools/task_runner.md

 Note that if you wish to execute any of these commands in a non-cross platform way on Mac or Linux, then you may do so by running it through `sh`:
 `sh -c <command>` (ex. `sh -c cp source destination`).

+## package.json support

+`deno task` falls back to reading from the `"scripts"` entries in a package.json file if it is discovered.
+Note that Deno does not respect or support any npm life cycle events like `preinstall` or `postinstall`—you must explicitly run the script entries you want to run (ex.
+`deno cache main.ts && deno task postinstall`).